gabrielmatteojones/apex/_posts/2024-07-05-Analysis-of-Duplicates-North-Carolina-Voting-Registration-data.md

 ---

-At Rootsquare.io, we specialize in advanced solutions for detecting duplicates in large databases, particularly within the healthcare sector.
-Our proprietary technology is capable of identifying nuanced cases such as duplicates from marriage/separation, and even distinguishing twins with remarkable accuracy.
+At RootSquare.io, we specialize in advanced data cleansing solutions specifically designed for healthcare organizations.
+Our proprietary technology excels at identifying and resolving duplicate patient records within person demographic data, even in nuanced cases arising from marriage/separation.
+Remarkably, our solution can even distinguish twins with exceptional accuracy.
+This focus on the healthcare industry ensures our deep understanding of the complexities of patient data and allows us to deliver unparalleled results.

-In this post, we showcase the application of our solution to the **North Carolina Voter Registration Database**, where we identified **2611 pairs potential duplicates**.
-Our solution clears out any outstanding potential duplicates with specific type duplicate classification.

-This post demonstrates our solution's application on the **North Carolina Voter Registration Database** (retrieved from https://s3.amazonaws.com/dl.ncsbe.gov/data/ncvoter_Statewide.zip).
-We started with 8,561,891 unique NC voter IDs and filtered out historical voters using the "status_cd" column, leaving **6,455,829** active records for processing.
-Our solution identified **2,611 pairs potential duplicates**, prioritizing accuracy and minimizing false positives.

-These include:
+To demonstrate the effectiveness of our solution in a real-world scenario, we applied it to the **North Carolina Voter Registration Database**.
+This publicly available dataset allowed us to rigorously test our methodologies for identifying duplicate person demographic data.
+Using traditional record matching techniques, our solution successfully identified **2,611 potential duplicate pairs** within the dataset.
+We then developed predictive models to classify these potential duplicates into the following categories:

 - Standard duplicates (same individuals with multiple records)  - **SD**
 - Duplicates caused by **marriage/separation**  - **MS**
 - Cases involving **twins**  - **T**